therealdhrxv/scalable-webhook-processor/README.md

-# Project Zapier-Clone: Webhook Automation Backend
+# Project: Webhook Automation Backend

 This project is a backend system designed to emulate core functionalities of Zapier, focusing on webhook-triggered automation.
 It allows users to define workflows (Zaps) where incoming webhooks trigger a series of predefined actions.
 The system is built with a microservices architecture using Node.js, TypeScript, PostgreSQL, and Kafka to handle asynchronous task processing.